petermatts/cubik/README.md

 # Cubik

-C++ module for emulating a Rubik's cube and its behaviors for implementing solving algorithms, search algorithms, and more.
+Python module, backended by C++ via SWIG, for emulating a Rubik's cube and its behaviors for implementing solving algorithms, search algorithms, and more.

 ## Usage